 What exactly is the relationship between genetics and disease?
-A new study led by Gilead Sciences, Inc. and the Renown Institute for Health Innovation (IHI) is aiming to find out.
+Powered by Renown Health, the Healthy Nevada Project is one of the most visible genomic studies in the United States.
 They are recruiting participants here in northern Nevada to understand the relationship between genetics and nonalcoholic liver disease.
 Joseph Grzymski, Principal Investigator at the Healthy Nevada Project and Chief Scientific Officer at Renown Health, shares why this study is so important and who should take part.

 Many people are aware that heavy drinking can lead to liver disease.
-Yet they are unaware that there are other types of liver disease not caused by alcohol consumption.
-These types of liver disease are more difficult to diagnose, but are equally dangerous.
+Yet they are unaware that other types of liver disease are not caused by alcohol consumption.
+These types of liver disease are more difficult to diagnose but are equally dangerous.

-For example, Nonalcoholic Fatty Liver Disease (NAFLD) is caused by a build-up of fat in the liver.
+A build-up of fat causes nonalcoholic Fatty Liver Disease (NAFLD) in the liver.
 The most dangerous form is called Nonalcoholic Steatohepatitis (NASH).
-It causes inflammation and damages liver cells which can lead to fibrosis, or scarring of the liver, and decreased liver function.
-If NASH goes untreated, irreversible liver damage can occur, leading to cirrhosis, cancer, or even liver failure.
+It causes inflammation and damages liver cells, leading to fibrosis, scarring of the liver, and decreased liver function.
+If NASH goes untreated, irreversible liver damage can occur, leading to cirrhosis, cancer, or liver failure.
 These conditions can be fatal.

-What’s most concerning about NASH is that the symptoms don’t typically cause pain and therefore aren’t noticeable.
-The good news is that a new local study is raising awareness about this disease by recruiting people who are at-risk for NASH.
+What’s most concerning about NASH is that the symptoms don’t typically cause pain and aren’t noticeable.
+The good news is that a new local study is raising awareness about this disease by recruiting at-risk people for NASH.

 We do not know a lot about inheriting NASH, although a lot risk factors run in families.
 One goal of this study is to better understand the genetic component of NASH.
 There are certainly other risks too, such as environmental and behavioral risk factors.
 However, we don’t yet have a good grasp on how these impact NASH risk.